 Congratulations on cancelling Comcast!

 Congratulations!
 You’re a rare breed.
 It’s not easy to cut the cord, but if you follow those (not so easy) steps, you’ll be all set.
 Call retention, say you’re moving out of the country, stay firm and be friendly, return all the equipment, and double check everything.
 If you do all of that, you might just get out of the clutches after all.
-If that sounds too miserable or you want to stick with Comcast, you can always have BillFixers do it for you.
+If you’d rather just negotiate a lower rate with them, you can always have BillFixers do it for you.
 Either way, you can breathe easy knowing you’re free of the worst company in America.

-We negotiate for you to get you a better price with Comcast.
-You’ll keep all your channels and your same internet speed, but we’ll get you a better price for it.
+We negotiate for you to get you a better price on your monthly bills.
+You’ll keep all your same services, but we’ll get you a better price for them.